BuckShlegeris/BuckShlegeris.github.io/about/index.md

 I wrote about the biggest effective altruism mistakes I made in 2014 and 2015 <a href="/2016/05/24/mistakes.html">here.</a>

-Last year, I differentiated the equation `latex happiness = log(income)` with respect to income, and tried to use this to decide how much we should be willing to spend to save a life.
+Last year, I differentiated the equation `happiness = log(income)` with respect to income, and tried to use this to decide how much we should be willing to spend to save a life.
 You can read the disappointingly non-robust results <a href="/2015/08/08/value-of-life.html">here</a>.

 ### Donation history